gravypod/skod/README.md

 By default skod will try to login as anonymous user, but you can use `-u, -p` to provide username, and password.

-skod is user-freindly and easy to use, follow the screenshots:
+skod is user-friendly and easy to use, follow the screenshots:

 ##### skod -s localhost -u root -p root --list "/"